 Not all Uber accidents are covered through the company’s liability insurance.

 The Uber driver’s actions and login activity are just some factors that determine Uber’s liability in an accident.
-To discover whether you have an attainable Uber accident lawsuit, you should consult with an experienced Augusta Uber accident lawyer from John Foy & Associates.
+To discover whether you have an attainable Uber accident lawsuit, you should consult with an experienced Augusta rideshare accident lawyer from John Foy & Associates.

 “The Strong Arm” in Georgia